Renumelb/Homework02/README.md

 - It offers an automated saving application that allows individuals to save small amounts at a time.
 - It provides a Budgeting application that customers can control and use to set up Savings and Goals.
 - Using AI, it matches users with a diversified portfolio of exchange-traded funds (ETFs) based on the user’s risk tolerance and investing goals.(This explains the phenomenal growth in ETFs in recent times).
-- Digit also offers the ability to save for retirement.
+- Digit also offers the ability to save for retirement per US regulations.

 ### Target Customers <a name="subparagraph4"></a>

 Key factors that have influenced Digit's target customer base are:
-- Today's technological advances have led to the growth of 'frictionless spending' i.e. making spending too easy and seamless.
+- Today's technological advances that have led to the growth of 'frictionless spending' i.e. making spending too easy and seamless.
 Digit uses technology to offer 'frictionless savings'.
 - The generational change in customer profile (aka millennials) majorly impacting the pace of adoption of new technological solutions.
 - The significant impact of Covid 19 on our "way" of life.